 What’s more, Bluetooth devices have a determined connectivity range, usually three meters for headphones.
 The farther you move from your phone, the more interference a signal has to combat.
 This interference manifests as physical barriers (e.g. walls, people, air) and as other resonant frequencies (e.g. radio waves and Wi-Fi signals).

 Something else to be aware of is psychoacoustics.
 This is the study of how humans perceive sound and is profoundly complicated.
 To abbreviate the matter: a psychoacoustic model is applied to digital media.
 It determines what data points can be compressed or deleted without notable degradation of sound quality.
 If you want to impress your friends at Wednesday night trivia, tell them of how psychoacoustics held the door for the MP3 format and compression, which has influenced subsequent audio formats.
-To learn more about compressed, uncompressed, and lossy formats, check out SoundGuys’ article.
+To learn more about compressed, uncompressed, lossy and lossless formats, check out SoundGuys’ article.

 What is a Bluetooth codec?